-Gordon Corporation is a Queensland-based company with more than 30 years' experience in delivering residential, commercial, and mixed-use projects.
+Gordon Corporation is a Queensland-based company with more than 30 years of experience in delivering residential, commercial, and mixed-use projects.

 "As a Gold Coast-based company, we are very excited about the prospect of working with the State Government to realise our proposed project, being the first new development in many years on The Spit," Gordon Corporation director Tim Gordon said.

-Construction on the Village Centre South project is expected to commence next year and finish late-2023.
+Construction on the Village Centre South project is expected to commence next year and finish in late-2023.

 Brisbane is preparing to add a succession of new major development projects to its ever-changing skyline.